pvandervelde/mindvortex/src/posts/2023-07-02-Swerve-drive-control-animations.md

 </figure>

-To see the difference between these control methods my simulation code created all kinds of interesting plots like the one above.
+To see the difference between these control methods my simulation code created all kinds of interesting plots like the ones above.
 However I was still having trouble visualizing what was actually happening, especially in the case of the movement of the Instantaneous Centre of Rotation (ICR), i.e. the rotation point for the robot at a given point in time.
 The lower left graph shows the paths the ICR for different combinations of drive modules.
 While it looks pretty it does not make a lot of